confluentinc/data-mesh-demo/README.md

   ```

 * Once the data mesh creation and demo run process is complete, you will see the Spring Boot banner
-  and a log entries that look similar to:
+  and log entries that look similar to:
   ```
   ...
     .   ____          _            __ _ _